 Most recently Dr. Weisberg's work on Japonisme and the associated 'Japanomania' exhibition were featured in the February 2016 issue of Finnish National Gallery Research.

 The Japanomania exhibition opened in February 2016; attendance in Helsinki, Finland set records.
 The show went on to Oslo, Norway where it was shown in two museums.
 A similar, large enthusiastic audience continually attended the exhibition.

 The catalogue was published in five separate language editions.
 The English edition of Japanomania has been distributed by Yale University Press.

-The Journal of Japonisme will be a multi- disciplinary, global publication and dedicated to all aspects of the Japonisme movement from the first appearance of the name in France in the 1870s until the 21st century.
-The journal will be open to new ideas and findings from wherever they might be found.
+The Journal of Japonisme is a multi-disciplinary, global publication and dedicated to all aspects of the Japonisme movement from the first appearance of the name in France in the 1870s until the 21st century.
+The journal is open to new ideas and findings from wherever they might be found.
 The first issue of the JOURNAL OF JAPONISME appeared in February 2016, the second in September, 2016.
 The latter contained an extensive review of Japanomania (as seen in Helsinki) by Annika Johnson, now a Fellow at the Smithsonian Institution in Washington, D.C.

 Gabriel P. Weisberg, Telephone: (612) 340-1408; Fax: (612) 340-1408; email: firstname.lastname@example.org.